“The wall is like a beacon to me. Attracting togetherness.”

 About the National Covid Memorial Wall

 Created in 2021, the National Covid Memorial Wall in London is a visual representation of the UK's catastrophic loss to Covid-19.
 It is a unique memorial to those lost from Covid-19 in the UK, having been created by bereaved families for bereaved families.
-It is now maintained by a small group of volunteers, known as ‘The Friends of the Wall’.

 The Wall stretches for 500 metres alongside the River Thames, directly opposite the Houses of Parliament.
-There are more than 240,000 individually hand-painted red hearts, each representing a person who died in the UK with Covid-19 as a direct cause of death.
+There are more than 250,000 individually hand-painted red hearts, each representing a person who died in the UK with Covid-19 as a direct cause of death.

-Many of the hearts on the Wall have been personalised with individual messages written either by the bereaved or by the volunteers who are there every week, maintaining this unique memorial.
+Many of the hearts on the Wall have been personalised with individual messages written either by the bereaved or by the volunteers / trustees who are there every week, maintaining this unique memorial.
 The original hearts were drawn with art pens, which have faded with the London weather, so each heart on the entire Wall has been repainted with long-lasting masonry paint by the Friends of the Wall team.
 They continue to add new hearts for those who are still dying from the Covid-19 virus.

 “It’s a place of understanding, where everyone has felt heartache.
 It also feels like all our loved ones have been laid to rest together.
 I didn’t have the money for a fancy funeral, and never really had a place for my dad to rest.
 But with his heart on the wall, it’s a place of remembering for me.”